 Self-nomination: Nominations can be submitted by self.
 Self nominations must clarify the specific knowledge and skills gained in communication courses, and then identify the specific examples of how the nominee applied said knowledge and skills to meet the three criteria shown above.

-About Diversity, Equity and Inclusion (DEI) Student Mentors of the Department of Communication
+Diversity, Equity and Inclusion (DEI) Student Mentors of the Department of Communication

 DEI student mentors are a group of Communication students.
 Under the direction of a DEI faculty coordinator in the Department of Communication, they encourage the growth of fellow Communication students in order to foster a safe and inclusive environment for all students in the community of the Department of Communication.